XJTU-WXY/DrugGENIUS/README.md

   - `--em_iters`: Max number of iterations for energy minimization.
 Default: `10000`
   - `--queue_len`: Maximum length of the cache queue.
 Default: `20`.
   - `--init_seed`: The initial random seed for result reproducibility.
 Each generated batch will increase the seed by one.
 If not specified, current timestamp will be used as random seed for each batch.
+  - `--record_raw_output`: For research purposes, record the raw SMILES string output by the ligand generation model in the json file.

 - Arguments for `DrugGPT` model
   - `--batch_size`: The number of molecules to try to generate in each batch.
 Default: `16`